Who Can Benefit From Professional Headshots?

 Headshot photography is not just for actors and authors; people from all walks of life can benefit from having some taken.
 For example, adding an image of yourself to a job application can give your chances of employment a boost, but don’t try doing it yourself with a smartphone.
-A selfie is not appropriate for an employment form, or a business platform such as LinkedIn — it’s best to arrange a high quality headshot from a professional photographer.
+A selfie is not appropriate for an employment form, or a business platform such as LinkedIn — it’s best to arrange a high-quality headshot from a professional photographer.

 If you need headshot photography, there are a few things to keep in mind to get the best results for your money.
 The first of these is to find a good photographer with great interpersonal skills.
-Looking online for a headshot photographer can be overwhelming, so here’s a few things to consider:
+Looking online for a headshot photographer can be overwhelming, so here are a few things to consider:

 - Check that the photographer holds accreditation with an institution that governs their ethical and moral standards, as this organization usually verifies their photographic expertise as well.